Tap

 To Call

 Anxiety is a feeling of fear or panic.
 Feeling generally anxious sometimes is normal.
 Most people worry about something – relationships or exams – but once the difficult situation is over, you feel better and calm down.
-Anxiety sneaks up on us when we are paying attention to everything but the present moment.
+Anxiety disorder in teens sneaks up on them when they are paying attention to everything but the present moment.

 The symptoms of anxiety start out the same as just feeling generally anxious but get worse or last longer than they should.
 These include: